MicrosoftDocs/cpp-docs/docs/mfc/reference/cmdiframewnd-class.md

 ### Example
  [!code-cpp[NVC_MFCWindowing#15](../../mfc/reference/codesnippet/cpp/cmdiframewnd-class_3.cpp)]

  This example is an excerpt from Knowledge Base article Q201045, "HOWTO: Add Multiple Window Types to a Non-Document/View MDI App."
-Knowledge Base articles are available in the MSDN Library Visual Studio documentation or at [http://support.microsoft.com](http://support.microsoft.com/).
+Knowledge Base articles are available at [http://support.microsoft.com](http://support.microsoft.com/).

 ##  <a name="getwindowmenupopup"></a>  CMDIFrameWnd::GetWindowMenuPopup
  Call this member function to obtain a handle to the current pop-up menu named "Window" (the pop-up menu with menu items for MDI window management).